IPG11406: a disease-modifying agent for autoimmune diseases

 In vivo Properties

-■ IPG11406 markedly eradicates inflammatory cells in the lesion of several autoimmune disease models, including rheumatoid arthritis, systemic lupus erythematosus, multiple sclerosis, and inflammatory bowel disease, resulting in complete inflammation resolution and attenuation of pathologies.
+IPG11406 markedly eradicates inflammatory cells in the lesion of several autoimmune disease models, including rheumatoid arthritis, systemic lupus erythematosus, multiple sclerosis, and inflammatory bowel disease, resulting in complete inflammation resolution and reversal of autoimmunity.

 图片2.png